CULTURE OF DEAF PEOPLE

 The student is able to take notes.

-The student is able to consult the references in the syllabus and select electronic resources related to Deaf Culture in a perspective that sees these concepts in an ongoing evolution.
+The student is able to consult the references in the syllabus and select electronic resources related to Deaf Culture in a perspective that sees these concepts as constantly evolving.

 Pre-requirements